navidRoohi/BeatBox/README.md

 # BeatBox
-This is the BeatBox project which I have done from Big Nerd Ranch Android book -
+This is the BeatBox project which I have done with help of Big Nerd Ranch Android book -

 https://www.bignerdranch.com/we-write/android-programming/